Cardiac Muscle Tissue Under the Microscope: An Illustrated Guide

 Sarcomere Dynamics

 The sarcomere is the functional unit of contraction.
-Practically speaking, the overlap of actin (thin) and myosin (thick) filaments within the A band generates force.
+Now, the overlap of actin (thin) and myosin (thick) filaments within the A band generates force.
 The I band, containing only actin, shortens during contraction, pulling the Z lines closer together.
-This sliding filament mechanism is identical to that in skeletal muscle but operates within a more constrained, branched cell geometry But it adds up..
+This sliding filament mechanism is identical to that in skeletal muscle but operates within a more constrained, branched cell geometry That's the part that actually makes a difference..

 Intercalated Discs: Electrical and Mechanical Coupling